nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/mongodb.md

 When doing this, binaries will be stored in the `default.fs` GridFS bucket, which means that in native MongoDB the collections `default.fs.files` and `default.fs.chunks` will be used.
 See the [GridFS Reference](https://docs.mongodb.org/manual/reference/gridfs/) for more details about MongoDB's GridFS implementation.

-## Connection pool configuration
+## Connection Pool Configuration

 Nuxeo has `MongoDBConnectionService` to instantiate MongoDB connections in the platform.
 This service holds all connections to MongoDB.
 A default connection filled with `nuxeo.mongodb.server` and `nuxeo.mongodb.dbname` from `nuxeo.conf` will be contributed  with id `default`.

 If the service doesn't have a registered connection for the given id, it will return the default one.

-You can customize connections used depending the feature.
-To do that, you need to contribute a connection to the service as below:
+You can customize the connections used depending on the feature.
+To do so, you need to contribute a connection to the service as below:

 ```
 <component name="[COMPONENT_NAME]">